wilsonmar/wilsonmar.github.io/_posts/2016-08-07-text-editors.md

    ![vs-mac-commits-767x122-8412](https://user-images.githubusercontent.com/300046/56459205-7b133a00-634d-11e9-8d7d-5d9ef72486bb.jpg)

 0. Click "Commit".

+   PROTIP: If you are prompted for GitHub credentials, if you have 2FA setup, provide one of the <a target="_blank" href="https://github.com/settings/auth/recovery-codes">Two-factor recovery Codes</a> in the Password: field instead of using Google Authenticator and the password you use to sign into GitHub online.

+   You should see "Pushing changes..."

 0. Type the commit message, then press "Commit".

    PROTIP: See <a target="_blank" href="https://wilsonmar.github.io/git-messages">my notes on crafting Git commit messages and using emojis</a>.